Updated Aug. 2022

 Mortgage Refinance to Pay Off Credit Cards

 Securing a much lower payment through a mortgage refinance could free up hundreds of dollars to pay down credit card debt.
 This approach takes financial discipline because every month there will be the temptation to spend the money elsewhere and to keep charging more on the cards.
-You must hold fast to the goal of paying those credit card down, down, down, until they're paid off.
+You must hold fast to the goal of paying those credit cards down, down, down, until they're paid off.

 The next thing to consider about a mortgage refinance are the closing costs, the mostly unavoidable fees to get the loan off the ground.
 All mortgages have closing costs, and they're generally 2%-6% of the loan amount.
 The national average is about $5,800 with taxes.